Fair Housing and Health Discrimination: What Illinois Landlords Need to Know

 HUD on Reasonable Accommodations

-In a residential setting, landlords must do what they can to make their housing accessible to people with COVID-19.
-Even if we flatten the curve, almost all of us will eventually get infected.
-Without a doubt, landlords cannot turn away a new tenant because she is positive for COVID-19.
-Similarly, a landlord may not evict an infected or quarantined tenant on that basis alone.
-Likewise, it would be illegal for the landlord to enforce quarantine herself.
-Generally, the rules frown upon the landlord interfering with the Tenant’s occupancy in any way.
+In a residential setting, landlords must do what they can to make their housing accessible to tenants with health conditions.
+A landlord cannot turn away a prospective tenant because of a health diagnosis.
+A landlord may not evict a tenant who is ill or quarantined on that basis alone.
+And it would be illegal for a landlord to enforce medical isolation herself.
+The rules prohibit the landlord from interfering with the tenant’s occupancy based on health status.

 Do’s and Don’ts

-Finally, we would tell landlords to just not inquire about infection status from prospective tenants.
-The Fair Housing laws will treat this exactly the same as asking about cancer on the home application.
-There is no ethical way to ask if a tenant has COVID-19 when she applies to rent.
-So, I think we should focus our efforts on keeping our buildings healthy through good service.
-This is contrary to what some are doing to exclude access.
-Generally, you will comply with Fair Housing laws so long as you are providing help, rather than excluding access.
+Do not inquire about health status from prospective tenants.
+The Fair Housing laws treat this exactly the same as asking about cancer on a rental application.
+There is no ethical or legal way to ask if a tenant has a communicable disease when she applies to rent.
+Focus your efforts on keeping your buildings well maintained and your services available to all tenants equally.

 Fair Housing Resources:

-Reasonable Accommodations for Disabled Tenants – HUD Guidelines, retrieved April 28, 2020.
+Reasonable Accommodations for Disabled Tenants – HUD Guidelines.